 As a trainer and fitness instructor, I hear it all the time: I want to get in shape, but I HATE dieting and exercising.
 In fact, some industries make millions off the fact that the general population would rather have a “quick fix” than actually do the work it takes to get and maintain a fit physique.
-Pills, procedures and equipment that promise to turn that flab into FAB without you ever having to break a sweat (or your money back) may offer short-term solutions, but in the long run, they may not be sustainable—or even healthy.
+Pills, procedures, and equipment that promise to turn that flab into FAB without you ever having to break a sweat (or your money back) may offer short-term solutions, but in the long run, they may not be sustainable—or even healthy.

-The truth is that there is no magic bullet to getting and staying fit, and while that may sound discouraging to the diet and exercise averse, there is hope—and it starts with reevaluating your definitions of “diet and exercise,” and taking it one step at a time.
+The truth is that there is no magic bullet to getting and staying fit, and while that may sound discouraging to the diet and exercise averse, there is hope—and it starts with reevaluating your definitions of “diet and exercise” and taking it one step at a time.
 Here are a few tips that, while I can’t promise that they will make you LOVE fitness, they will at least get you moving in the right direction—or your money back!

 Sometimes “hate” is simply fear in disguise.
-Do you really HATE to exercise or are you intimidated because you don’t know your way around the gym?
+Do you really HATE to exercise, or are you intimidated because you don’t know your way around the gym?
 Hiring a trainer can help with that.
 So can joining a group exercise class where you can easily blend in.
 Can’t afford a trainer?
-Most gyms have staff on the floor to address customer questions, demonstrate how to use a piece of equipment and more.
+Most gyms have staff on the floor to address customer questions, demonstrate how to use a piece of equipment, and more.

 Don’t expect your habits and mindset to shift overnight.
 Instead, focus on making small, manageable changes every day, and eventually, they will add up.
 Craving your favorite cheeseburger?
 Have it without the bun.
 Want something sweet?
 Keep a bar of quality dark chocolate on hand and enjoy a piece.
 Need to move your body?
 Go for a walk around your block.
 Try the 15-minute rule—set a timer for 15 minutes and start exercising, whether that’s strength training or cardio.
-If, after 15 minutes you want to quit, do it.
+If, after 15 minutes, you want to quit, do it.
 However, studies show that once you’ve committed to 15 minutes, you will most likely continue after the timer goes off.
 Regardless, consistency is key so try for at least those 15 minutes once a day.

 If you are trying to get fit in order to make someone else happy, it will never work.
-You have to do it for you.
+You have to do it for yourself.
 Find your motivation or your “why.”
 Maybe it’s that you want to lower your risk for life-threatening illnesses like heart disease or cancer.
 Maybe it’s so that you will have the energy to enjoy your children or grandchildren.
 Maybe you want to still be able to travel or go out dancing in your golden years.
 Whatever your reason—visualize it when you are debating whether or not to exercise or eat that extra slice of pizza, and ask yourself if what you are about to do is going to get you closer to where you want to be.